How America Has Changed During Trump's First Year In Office, By The Numbers

 International affairs

 There were a few bright spots on the foreign policy front in 2017: The United States and Russia both dialed back their numbers of nuclear weapons, bringing the global total down, and the number of "free" countries (as scored by nonprofit Freedom House) increased by one.
-However, North Korea also conducted another nuclear test, and the number of forcibly displaced people also increased.
+However, North Korea also conducted another nuclear test, and the number of forcibly displaced people increased.

 Loading...